-There will be two of them, to make sure you have a solid foundation of advertising knowledge.
-The midterm will focus on marketing, planning and creative aspects of advertising; the final will focus on means of reaching target audiences (via the media, direct response, promotion, public relations, etc.).
-The tests will cover information presented in class and the readings.
+There will be two of them to make sure you have a solid foundation of advertising knowledge.
+The midterm will focus on marketing, planning and creative aspects of advertising.
+The final will focus on means of reaching target audiences (via the media, direct response, promotion, public relations, digital, etc.).
+Tests will cover information presented in class, the readings and guest presenters.
 Each test is 15% of your grade.